GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Results

-For \DELS, the companion galaxy Region 1 has a SFR of 40.3 $\rm{M}_\odot$/yr, as measured from the N\&B quasar subtracted spectrum.
-With dust correction, this increases to a SFR of 47.0 $\rm{M}_\odot$/yr.
-The BLR quasar subtraction results in slightly more \ha\ flux, corresponding to a SFR of 43.2 $\rm{M}_\odot$/yr, or 56.8 $\rm{M}_\odot$/yr with dust correction.
+For \DELS, the companion galaxy Region 1 has a SFR of $27\pm1 ~\rm{M}_\odot$/yr, as measured from the N\&B quasar subtracted spectrum.
+As the $F_{\rm{H\alpha}}/F_{\rm{H\beta}}$ ratio is $<2.86$, we do not estimate the dust corrected values.
+These flux ratios are unlikely to be truly $<2.86$, with this more likely being an issue with the quasar subtraction technique and its removal of flux, as the N\&B subtraction has $F_{\rm{H\alpha}}/F_{\rm{H\beta}}=2.4\pm0.1$ while the BLR subtraction has $F_{\rm{H\alpha}}/F_{\rm{H\beta}}=2.8\pm0.1$.
+The BLR quasar subtraction results in slightly more \ha\ flux, corresponding to a SFR of $29\pm1~\rm{M}_\odot$/yr, as well as a lower \hb\ flux which also contributes to the larger $F_{\rm{H\alpha}}/F_{\rm{H\beta}}$.
+For this region only, we therefore consider the BLR subtraction to provide the best estimate of the SFR, $29\pm1~\rm{M}_\odot$/yr, whereas for all other regions the N\&B subtraction provides the best estimate.

-For \VDES, the companion galaxy Region 1 has a SFR of 22.7 $\rm{M}_\odot$/yr, as measured from both the N\&B quasar subtracted and BLR quasar subtracted spectrum.
-When corrected for dust-attenuation, this SFR increases to 55.1 $\rm{M}_\odot$/yr.
-The companion galaxy Region 3 has a SFR of 28.6 $\rm{M}_\odot$/yr, as measured from the N\&B quasar subtracted spectrum, or 136 $\rm{M}_\odot$/yr when corrected for dust attenuation, due to its large \ha/\hb\ ratio.
-The subtraction method makes little difference for the companion regions (see Table \ref{tab:HostProperties}).
+For \VDES, the companion galaxy Region 1 has a SFR of $24\pm2~\rm{M}_\odot$/yr as measured from the N\&B quasar subtracted spectrum, or 51$\substack{ +50\\-22}~\rm{M}_\odot$/yr when corrected for dust attenuation.
+Using the BLR subtraction, the SFR is similarly $26\pm2~\rm{M}_\odot$/yr.
+However, this subtraction results in a much lower \ha/\hb\ ratio of $2.91\pm0.3$, due to contamination from the unresolved quasar emission, and so in this case there is minimal change in the SFR when corrected for dust attenuation, 27$\substack{ +15\\-8}~\rm{M}_\odot$/yr .
+The companion galaxy Region 3 has a SFR of $18\pm2~ \rm{M}_\odot$/yr, as measured from the N\&B quasar subtracted spectrum, or 70$\substack{ +118\\-40}~\rm{M}_\odot$/yr when corrected for dust attenuation, due to its large \ha/\hb\ ratio.
+Region 4 has a SFR of $17\pm1 ~\rm{M}_\odot$/yr, as measured from both the N\&B quasar subtracted and BLR quasar subtracted spectrum.
+When corrected for dust-attenuation, this SFR increases to 42$\substack{ +42\\-18 } ~\rm{M}_\odot$/yr.
+The subtraction method makes little difference for the companion regions 3 and 4, which are sufficiently spatially separated from the quasar such that the unresolved quasar emission has little contribution (see Table \ref{tab:HostProperties}).

 We note that our quasar hosts and companion galaxies have no detected \nii\ emission, implying low metallicities.
 For our SFR calculation we use the typically used conversion from \ha\ in Equation \ref{eq:Kenn}, which is calculated for solar abundances. \citet{Lee2009} recalculated the SFR--$L_{\rm{H}\alpha}$ relation for a range of metallicities using the \citet{bruzual_2003} population synthesis models.
 Assuming a case B recombination with nebular temperature of $10^4$ K, a density of 100 cm$^{-3}$, and a Salpeter IMF, \citet{Lee2009} found that the ratio $\textrm{SFR}/L_{\rm{H}\alpha}$ in Equation \ref{eq:Kenn} decreases from $7.9\times 10^{-42}$ at $Z=Z_\odot$, to $6.2\times 10^{-42}$ at $Z=0.2 Z_\odot$ and $5.2\times 10^{-42}$ at $Z=0.02Z_\odot$.
 This would reduce our calculated SFRs by 22\% and 34\%, respectively.